We are Simon Fairbairn and Erin McNeaney, a digital nomad couple who sold everything to travel the world indefinitely.

 Our monthly email newsletter has personal updates, travel tips, and details of our latest posts and is sent direct to your inbox every month.
 As a bonus you get a free copy of our ebook South America Highlights when you sign up.
 Enter your email address here to access the free ebook and newsletter:

-Simon studied music, went on to practice law, then started a web design business and is now developing iOS apps and working on his illustration.
+Simon studied music, went on to practice law, then started a web design business and is now developing iOS apps, working on his illustration, and planning to make an adventure game.
 The apps will one day have music in them, and on that day he will have come full circle.

 Simon can mostly be found at his laptop pushing himself towards a nervous breakdown at which point Erin has to step in to remind him to take a breath and absorb some of the glorious world around him.
 Then he’ll sigh, relax for a few hours and admit that, well, it is pretty glorious.